eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 #### Ordinary Symbols

-Using EQU you can define named constants and with labels in machine instructions you can define named addresses.
-DC is not supported yet, neither data attributes are so full experience of ordinary symbols is not provided.
+You can define named constants using EQU and named addresses using labels in machine instructions.

+DC and data attributes are not yet supported.

 #### External Macro Libraries and Copy Numbers